MidoriSusanna/Amigurumi-Andes/README.md

 - Instead of having just 'from .views import handler404' in the urls.py file, I changed it to 'from . import views', to try to avoid errors in the import name.
 - I recreated the 404 file in a different folder (home/templates/home) to see if the location of the template html file was the issue.
 - I tried changing the html of the 404 file to a simple h1 element to see if the HTML of the 404 file was causing the issue.

 **None of the above steps have managed to clear the 500 error issue.**

+# Tools and technologies used

+## Languages and Frameworks

+**Django** is utilized as the web framework, built on Python for server-side programming.

+**Python** acts as the primary backend programming language.

+**HTML** is used for both markup and template design.

+**CSS** is applied for styling purposes, customised CSS has been added to Bootstrap tags.

+**Bootstrap** is selected as the CSS framework for responsive design.

+**JavaScript** is used to implement some front end funcionalitites to improve user experience and for the quantity input.

+## Django Packages

+Django installs a some packages by default and some packages were instead installed manually (requirements.txt file):

+**boto3==1.34.101:** Amazon Web Services (AWS) SDK for Python, allowing Python developers to write software that uses services like Amazon S3.

+**botocore==1.34.101:** Core functionality of Boto3, which is the foundation for AWS CLI.

+**dj-database-url==2.1.0:** Allows Django projects to utilize a database configured through a single environment variable, simplifying database configuration.

+**Django==3.2.25:** Python web framework.

+**django-allauth==0.61.1:** Provides authentication tools for Django, including social authentication, allowing for easy user authentication.

+**django-countries==7.2.1:** Adds country choices to Django models and forms, supported by a country field.

+**django-crispy-forms==1.14.0:** To control the rendering behavior of Django forms with a simple layout and usage.

+**django-environ==0.11.2:** Configure Django applications with environment variables.

+**django-storages==1.14.3:** A collection of custom storage backends for Django, including storages for various providers like Amazon S3.

+**django-summernote==0.8.20.0:** Integrates Django with Summernote, a simple, WYSIWYG editor.

+**gunicorn==20.1.0:** python WSGI HTTP Server for better deployment.

+**idna==3.7:** Supports the Internationalized Domain Names in Applications (IDNA) protocol.

+**pillow==10.3.0:** The Python Imaging Library.

+**psycopg2-binary==2.9.9:** PostgreSQL adapter for Python.

+**pycodestyle==2.11.1:** A tool to check Python code against some of the style conventions in PEP 8.

+**s3transfer==0.10.1:** A Python library for managing Amazon S3 transfers.

+**stripe==9.3.0:** A Python library for Stripe’s API that allows to charge credit cards, manage subscriptions, and perform many other financial operations.

+## Others

+**Font Awesome**: website used for icons.

+**ElephantSQL**: it is the cloud-based PostgreSQL database management service that was used for this project.

+**VS Code**: used as a main coding environment.

+**Git**: used for version control.

+**GitHub**: hosting site for the repository of the project.

+**Heroku**: cloud-based platform where the website was deployed.

+**Stripe**: a comprehensive payment processing platform designed for online businesses and e-commerce.

+**AWS**: a cloud computing platform provided by Amazon, offering scalable and cost-effective cloud computing solutions.
+Used to create the bucket to host pictures.

+# Deployment